LLNL/Silo/docs/objects.md

      extents, zonel_name, lzonel_name, optlist_id, status)
   ```

 * **Arguments:**

   Arg&nbsp;name | Description
   :---|:---
   `dbfile` | Database file pointer
   `name` | Name to associate with this `DBcsgmesh` object
-  `ndims` | Number of spatial and topological dimensions of the `CSG` mesh object
+  `ndims` | Number of spatial and topological dimensions of the CSG mesh object
-  `nbounds` | Number of boundaries in the `CSG` mesh description.
+  `nbounds` | Number of boundaries in the CSG mesh description.
   `typeflags` | Integer array of length `nbounds` of type information for each boundary.
 This is used to encode various information about the type of each boundary such as, for example, plane, sphere, cone, general quadric, etc as well as the number of coefficients in the representation of the boundary.
 For more information, see the description, below.
   `bndids` | Optional integer array of length `nbounds` which are the explicit integer identifiers for each boundary.
-It is these identifiers that are used in expressions defining a region of the `CSG` mesh.
+It is these identifiers that are used in expressions defining a region of the CSG mesh.
 If the caller passes `NULL` for this argument, a natural numbering of boundaries is assumed.
 That is, the boundary occurring at position i, starting from zero, in the list of boundaries here is identified by the integer i.
   `coeffs` | Array of length `lcoeffs` of coefficients used in the representation of each boundary or, if the boundary is a transformed copy of another boundary, the coefficients of the transformation.
 In the case where a given boundary is a transformation of another boundary, the first entry in the `coeffs` entries for the boundary is the (integer) identifier for the referenced boundary.
-Consequently, if the `datatype` for `coeffs` is DB_FLOAT, there is an upper limit of about 16.7 million (2^24) boundaries that can be referenced in this way.
+Consequently, if the `datatype` for `coeffs` is`DB_FLOAT`, there is an upper limit of about 16.7 million (2^24) boundaries that can be referenced in this way.
   `lcoeffs` | Length of the `coeffs` array.
   `datatype` | The data type of the data in the `coeffs` array.
-  `zonel_name` | Name of `CSG` zonelist to be associated with this `CSG` mesh object
+  `zonel_name` | Name of CSG zonelist to be associated with this CSG mesh object
   `extents` | Array of length 2*ndims of spatial extents, xy(z)-minimums followed by xy(z)-maximums.
-  `optlist` | Pointer to an option list structure containing additional information to be included in the `CSG` mesh object written into the Silo file.
+  `optlist` | Pointer to an option list structure containing additional information to be included in the CSG mesh object written into the Silo file.
 Use `NULL` if there are no options.

 * **Returned value:**

-  DBPutCsgMesh returns zero on success and -1 on failure.
+  Returns zero on success and -1 on failure.

 * **Description:**

-  The word "mesh" in this function `name` is probably somewhat misleading because it suggests a discretization of a domain into a "mesh".
-In fact, a `CSG` (Constructive Solid Geometry) "mesh" in Silo is a continuous, analytic representation of the geometry of some computational domain.
+  The word *mesh* in this function name is probably somewhat misleading because it suggests a discretization of a domain into a *mesh*.
+In fact, a CSG (Constructive Solid Geometry) *mesh* in Silo is a continuous, analytic representation of the geometry of some computational domain.
-  Nonetheless, most of Silo's concepts for meshes, variables, materials, species and multi-block objects apply equally well in the case of a `CSG` "mesh" and so that is what it is called, here.
+  Nonetheless, most of Silo's concepts for meshes, variables, materials, species and multi-block objects apply equally well in the case of a CSG *mesh* and so that is what it is called, here.
   Presently, Silo does not have functions to discretize this kind of mesh.
   It has only the functions for storing and retrieving it.
-  Nonetheless, a future version of Silo may include functions to discretize a `CSG` mesh.
+  Nonetheless, a future version of Silo may include functions to discretize a CSG mesh.

-  A `CSG` mesh is constructed by starting with a list of analytic boundaries, that is curves in 2D or surfaces in 3D, such as planes, spheres and cones or general quadrics.
+  A CSG mesh is constructed by starting with a list of analytic boundaries, that is curves in 2D or surfaces in 3D, such as planes, spheres and cones or general quadrics.
   Each boundary is defined by an analytic expression (an equation) of the form f(x,y,z)=0 (or, in 2D, f(x,y)=0) in which the highest exponent for x, y or z is 2.
-  That is, all the boundaries are quadratic (or "quadric") at most.
+  That is, all the boundaries are quadratic (or *quadric*) at most.

   The table below describes how to use the `typeflags` argument to define various kinds of boundaries in 3 dimensions.